KasperskySecurity for Virtualization Light Agent

 Kaspersky Security for Virtualization Light Agent is deployed using the single product installer wizard.
 The wizard has been improved to include agent installers and SVM image downloaders.
 Remote installation packages for agents are also added to Kaspersky Security Center for streamlined deployment.

-Kaspersky Security for Virtualization Light Agent for Linux can now be remotely deployed, simplifying the solution rollout.
+Kaspersky Security for Virtualization Light Agent for Linux can now be remotely deployed, simplifying rollout.